simple-login/website/content/security.md

 - simplelogin.io
 - simplelogin.co
-- simplelogin.fr
 - simplelogin.com
-- slmail.me
-- And others we shall not reveal. ;)
+- And others we shall not reveal.

 Most of our domains implement the following standards: